gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 First, if you navigate around my blog (or around this site!), you will notice that the browser doesn't fully re-render the site.
-Gatsby will generate a JSON file for each route, so the browser can request only that file and React.js will render only the appropriate components.
+Gatsby will generate a JSON file for each route, so the browser can request only that file and React will render only the appropriate components.

 (Previously to do this required a lot of customization -- I was using a